jeffnye-gh/performance-modeling/How-to.md

 # Assumed local environment variables

 Bash environment variables defined for clarity.
+Not all need to be in your env.

-I assume $RV_GNU_TOOLS/bin is in your path for these instructions.
+Except: I assume $RV_GNU_TOOLS/bin is in your path for these instructions.

-There is a BASH script rc file in performance-modeling/patches/setuprc.sh.
-You can source this file to do all of the steps in the following Prep section.
-To use it cd to your 'top' directory and 'source performance-modeling/patches/setuprc.sh'

 # Prep